qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: Evaluation of Quantum Memory Hierarchy

+\boldup{Reloading Delay:} Recovering from atom loss requires reloading fresh atoms into the vacated traps.
+Real-time implementations of this in experiment have been achieved in $\sim 90 ms$~\cite{singh2023mid}.
+Notably, this reloading occurs on a larger timescale than our underlying logical cycles.
+If atom loss events are sufficiently likely then the effective cycle time can become much slower due to the need for reloading between rounds of parity checks.
+To evaluate the impact of this, we estimate the expected cycle time:

+where $d$ is the number of rounds in a logical cycle and $N$ is the total number of physical qubits. $t_{\text{checks}}$ is the standard time for a round of parity checks reported in Table~\ref{tab:movement_compare}.
+We assume loss is detected and reloading is employed after each round of parity checks.

+Figure~\ref{fig:mem-footprint}b shows the expected logical cycle time for varying atom loss probabilities.
+We also shade the areas where a $d\approx6$ qSIEVE has a lower expected cycle time than the equivalent surface codes for varying program sizes.
+In general the curves shift to the left as program size increases.
+In our calculations, we assume a round of surface code checks takes $1 ms$~\cite{bluvstein2022quantum}.
+Interestingly, we find that in expectation, for a range of loss probabilities the increased number of physical qubits in surface code memory creates notably more rounds with atom loss leading to a higher cycle time compared to qSIEVE.

-\section{\revision{Evaluation of Quantum Memory Hierarchy}}
+\section{Evaluation of Quantum Memory Hierarchy}

-In this section, we evaluate the utility of a \revision{proof-of-concept quantum memory hierarchy.
-We compare this against the current, state-of-the-art fault-tolerant architecture based solely on surface codes}~\cite{litinski2019game}. \revision{Our evaluation of this quantum memory hierarchy serves as empirical evidence of the advantage of carefully designed hardware implementations of QEC memory, which is a crucial assumption justifying several recent works}\cite{breuckmann2021quantum, bravyi2023high,xu2023constant}.
+In this section, we evaluate the utility of a proof-of-concept quantum memory hierarchy.
+We compare this against a fault-tolerant architecture based solely on surface codes~\cite{litinski2019game}.

+Our evaluation of this quantum memory hierarchy serves as empirical evidence of the advantage of carefully designed hardware implementations of QEC memory, which is a crucial assumption justifying several recent works\cite{breuckmann2021quantum, bravyi2023high,xu2023constant}.